the kids are alright: fendi on the last day of milan men's shows | read | i-D

 When it comes to the job market and, well, everything else, millennials don't always have the best reputation.
-If the elders and wisers raising their finger at us on the ten o'clock news are to be believed, the generation aged twenty to thirty is too spoiled for real work.
-"Snowflakes," they call us — the precious, precarious, and ultra liberal youth growing up with Instagram, Uber, and Supreme at their disposal.
-Too privileged and opinionated to make it in the real world.
+If the elder and wiser raising their finger at us on the 10 o'clock news are to be believed, the generation aged twenty to thirty is too spoiled for real work.
+'Snowflakes', they call us--the precious, precarious and ultra liberal youth growing up with Instagram, Uber and Supreme at their disposal, too privileged and opinionated to make it in the real world.
 But what happens when the millennial world becomes the real world?

 Read: "I wanted to do something that was simply human," Miuccia Prada said of her heroic spring/summer 18 collection, rooted in comic books.

 "It's the executive floor at Fendi, the third floor.
-It's where our CEO is, so it's a reflection on a new tie for everyday work — new opportunities in jobs," she continued, referring to the set, which saw models coming out of elevators and exiting the runway through turnstiles, clocking in and out.
+It's where our CEO is, so it's a reflection on a new tie for everyday work--new opportunities in jobs," she continued, referring to the set, which saw models coming out of lifts and exiting the runway through turnstiles, clocking in and out.
 "There are many changes.
 You have young kids that become multi-billion companies in a few years.
 The attitude is changing.
 I think our lives are changing.
 New jobs are coming, many old jobs are vanishing.
-New opportunities — you have to be there and grab them with optimism," Venturini Fendi reflected.
-A refreshing outlook for an old house like Fendi, the designer's comments highlighted the fusty dinosaur of office dress codes — something the millennial generation has already broken with.
-And her compromise between formal and streetwear was really quite natural: an effortless mix of "codes from old times" as she called the ties, braces, and pullovers she mixed with excellent lightweight dusters, patterned boyish cardigans, and cute 50s shirts featuring prints by artist Sue Tilley — repeated on bags — of mundane things like coffee cups, office plants, and cocktail glasses.
+New opportunities--you have to be there and grab them with optimism," Venturini Fendi reflected.
+A refreshing outlook for an old house like Fendi, the designer's comments highlighted the fusty dinosaur of office dress codes--something the millennial generation have already broken with.
+And her compromise between formal and streetwear was really quite natural: an effortless mix of "codes from old times" as she called the ties, braces and pullovers she mixed with excellent lightweight dusters, patterned boyish cardigans, and cute 50s shirts featuring prints by artist Sue Tilley -- repeated on bags -- of mundane things like coffee cups, office plants and cocktail glasses.

-"She's been doing that all her life: having a double life, working in a Charing Cross office but keeping in touch with her creativity — dreams, creative people, being muse to Lucian Freud, hanging out with Leigh Bowery, and being an artist herself now," Venturini Fendi said of Tilley.
+"She's been doing that all her life: having a double life, working in a Charing Cross office but keeping in touch with her creativity--dreams, creative people, being muse to Lucian Freud, hanging out with Leigh Bowery, and being an artist herself now," Venturini Fendi said of Tilley.
 "She did it before these young kids' generation."
-The Fendi show highlighted the millennial theme of the season, which kicked off in St. Petersburg with a collaboration between Burberry and millennial go-to streetwear designer Gosha Rubchinskiy, who playfully referenced the British superbrand's chav-tactic 00s history for a new generation of fashion fans, who know their fashion history thanks to social media throwbacks and the nostalgia they've created.
+The Fendi show highlighted the millennial theme of the season, which kicked off in St Petersburg with a collaboration between Burberry and millennial go-to streetwear designer Gosha Rubchinskiy, who playfully referenced the British superbrand's chav-tactic 00s history for a new generation of fashion fans, who know their fashion history thanks to social media throwbacks and the nostalgia they've created.
 London's emerging designers followed, spearheaded by Charles Jeffrey and his millennial gang of club kids, who are breathing new life into the city's fashion and nightlife scenes.
 In Florence a few days after, two of fashion's most millennial brands, J.W.
 Anderson and Off-White, carried on the banner for the new generation, and in Milan the shows stayed on theme as Dolce & Gabbana had reality stars from Made in Chelsea walk alongside hunky Instagram personalities, and Emporio Armani sent 18-year-old singer Shawn Mendes down its runway.
-Not to mention Prada, where the recent decades' superhero craze — a natural backdrop to any millennial's upbringing — took center stage.
+Not to mention Prada where the recent decades' superhero craze -- a natural backdrop to any millennial's upbringing -- took centre stage.

 Read: The Milan spring/summer 18 men's shows kicked off on a preppy note at Marni, while Neil Barrett called for a return to minimalism.